Qajar Iran: Military

 The Qajar military was one of the dynasty's largest conventional sources of legitimacy, albeit was increasingly influenced by foreign powers over the course of the dynasty.
+In its early days, the state did not have a regular army and consisted mainly of Qizilbash Turkomans and Georgian slaves.

 Irregular forces, such as tribal cavalry, were a major element until the late nineteenth century, and irregular forces long remained a significant part of the Qajar army.

 At the time of Agha Mohammad Khan's death in 1797, his military was at its apex and counted 60,000 men, consisting of 50,000 tribal cavalry (savar) and 10,000 infantry (tofangchi) recruited from the sedentary population.
 The army of his nephew and successor Fath-Ali Shah was much larger and from 1805 onwards incorporated European-trained units.
 According to the French general Gardane, who was stationed in Iran, the army under Fath-Ali Shah numbered 180,000 men in 1808, thus far surpassing the army of Agha Mohammad Khan in size.
 The modern historian Maziar Behrooz explains that there are other estimates which roughly match Gardane's estimate, however, Gardane was the first to complete a full outline of the Qajar army as he and his men were tasked with training the Qajar army.
 According to Gardane's report of Fath-Ali Shah's contemporaneous army, some 144,000 were tribal cavalry, 40,000 were infantry (which included those trained on European lines), whilst 2,500 were part of the artillery units (which included the zamburakchis).
 Some half of the total amount of cavalrymen, that is 70,000–75,000, were so-called rekabi.
 This meant that they received their salaries from the shah's personal funds during periods of supposed mobilization.
 All others were so-called velayati, that is, they were paid for and were under the command of provincial Iranian rulers and governors.
 They were mobilized to join the royal army when the call required to do so.
 Also, as was custom, tribes were supposed to provide troops for the army depending on their size.
 Thus, larger tribes were supposed to provide larger numbers, whilst smaller tribes provided smaller numbers.
 After receiving payment, the central government expected military men to (for the greater part) to pay for their own supplies.